Jan. 6 panel votes to hold former DOJ official in contempt

 WASHINGTON — The House panel investigating the Jan.
-6 U.S. Capitol insurrection voted Wednesday to pursue contempt charges against Jeffrey Clark, a former Justice Department official who refused to answer the committee's questions, even as the committee has agreed to let him come back for another try.
+6 U.S. Capitol insurrection has voted to pursue contempt charges against Jeffrey Clark, a former Justice Department official who refused to answer the committee's questions — but the panel agreed to let him come back for another try.

-The committee voted 9-0 to pursue criminal charges against Clark, who aligned with Donald Trump as the then-president tried to overturn his election defeat.
+The committee voted 9-0 Wednesday to pursue criminal charges against Clark, who aligned with Donald Trump ahead of the violent attack as the then-president tried to overturn his election defeat.
+Clark appeared for a deposition last month but refused to be interviewed, citing Trump's legal efforts to block the committee's investigation.

 "This is, in my view, a last-ditch attempt to delay the Select Committee's proceedings," Thompson said.
 "However, a Fifth Amendment privilege assertion is a weighty one.
 Even though Mr. Clark previously had the opportunity to make these claims on the record, the Select Committee will provide him another chance to do so."

-Thompson said the committee still proceeded with the contempt vote "as this is just the first step of the contempt process."
+Thompson said the committee was still proceeding with the contempt vote "as this is just the first step of the contempt process."

-Clark appeared for a deposition last month but refused to answer any questions, citing Trump's legal efforts to block the committee's investigation.

-The recommendation of criminal contempt charges against Clark will now go to the full House for a vote, though it is unclear if that will be delayed.
+The recommendation of criminal contempt charges against Clark will now go to the full House for a vote, though that is expected to be delayed until after the Saturday deposition.
 If the House votes to hold Clark in contempt, the Justice Department will then decide whether to prosecute.

+Republican Rep. Liz Cheney of Wyoming, the panel's vice chairwoman, said the committee would consider accepting Clark's assertion of his Fifth Amendment rights if Clark says he believes that answering questions about his interactions with Trump and others could incriminate him.

+"It is important to note, however, that Mr. Clark is not excused from testifying simply because President Trump is trying to hide behind inapplicable claims of executive privilege," Cheney said.

 In a transcript of Clark's aborted Nov.
 5 interview released by the panel Tuesday, staff and members of the committee attempted to persuade the former Justice Department official to answer questions about his role as Trump pushed the department to investigate his false allegations of widespread fraud in the election.
 Clark had become an ally of the former president as other Justice officials pushed back on the baseless claims.

-But Clark's attorney, Harry MacDougald, said during the interview that Clark was protected not only by Trump's assertions of executive privilege but also several other privileges MacDougald claimed Clark should be afforded.
-The committee rejected those arguments, and MacDougald and Clark walked out of the interview after around 90 minutes.
+But Clark's attorney, Harry MacDougald, said during the interview that Clark was protected not only by Trump's assertions of executive privilege but also by several other privileges MacDougald claimed Clark should be afforded.
+The committee rejected those arguments, and MacDougald and Clark walked out of the interview after around 90 minutes of discussions.

-According to a report earlier this year by the Senate Judiciary Committee, which interviewed several of Clark's colleagues, Trump's pressure culminated in a dramatic White House meeting at which the president ruminated about elevating Clark to attorney general.
+According to a report earlier this year by the Senate Judiciary Committee, which interviewed several of Clark's colleagues, Trump's pressure on the Justice Department culminated in a dramatic White House meeting at which the president ruminated about elevating Clark to attorney general.
 He did not do so after several aides threatened to resign.

 Despite Trump's false claims about a stolen election — the primary motivation for the violent mob that broke into the Capitol and interrupted the certification of Biden's victory — the results were confirmed by state officials and upheld by the courts.
 Trump's own attorney general, William Barr, said in December 2020 that the Justice Department found no evidence of widespread fraud that could have changed the results.